rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 #### `vgcreate` command

-The `vgcreate` command is used to create volume groups.
+The `vgcreate` command creates volume groups.
 It groups one or more physical volumes into a volume group.

 ```
 vgcreate  <VG_name>  <PV_name...>  [option]